Thomson Reuters: Operations

 Thomson Reuters subscriptions compete with open access alternatives, accessible through open data and open source aggregators such as Unpaywall, which can help counter the increase in subscription costs (+779% in the 1995–2015 period vs. 58% for the consumer price index).

+Merative

+In 2012, Thomson Reuters sold its Healthcare division to Veritas Capital, who renamed the business Truven Health Analytics.
+IBM Corporation acquired Truven Health Analytics on February 18, 2016, and merged it with IBM's Watson Health unit.
+On June 30, 2022, Francisco Partners announced the completion of acquiring Watson Health and launched a healthcare data company named Merative.

+Clarivate

+Clarivate was formerly the Intellectual Property and Science division of Thomson Reuters.
+Before 2008, it was known as Thomson Scientific.
+In 2016, Thomson Reuters struck a $3.55 billion deal in which they spun it off as an independent company, and sold it to private-equity firms Onex Corporation and Baring Private Equity Asia.

 Acquisitions and divestitures

 In 1998, Reuters Group plc acquired Lipper Analytical as a wholly owned subsidiary.
 Lipper became part of Thomson Reuters in April 2008, following the merger of Thomson Financial and Reuters.
 (The Lipper Fiduciary Services and Lipper FMI was purchased by Broadridge Financial Solutions in May 2015.)